ReactiveSprint/RsCocoa/README.md

 ### PostViewModel

-We can subclass [ModelViewModel](/Pod/Classes/ModelViewModel.swift) `PostViewModel` is which will be used for each table view cell.
+We can subclass [ModelViewModel](/Pod/Classes/ModelViewModel.swift) to implement `PostViewModel` which will be used for each table view cell.

 ```swift
 class PostViewModel: ModelViewModel<Post> {